 F = Fall | W = Winter | S = Spring | * = Work term | Reg = Regular

-You can explore additional areas of interest with your Computer Science studies by adding an option in second year to customize your degree.
+You can explore additional areas of interest with your Computer Science studies by adding a specialization in second year to customize your degree.

 Courses (available on our Undergraduate Calendar)